nodejs/wiki-archive/Building-node.js-on-mingw.md

 Having Microsoft Visual Studio installed confuses the V8 build system.
 This is a know issue, there is currently no good solution for it.

 ### ./configure can't find openssl
 Linking with openssl is currently unsupported.
-Use `./configure --without-ssl`
+Use `./configure --without-ssl`.